Famous/famous/surfaces/README.md

 - CanvasSurface.js: A Surface containing an HTML5 Canvas element.
 - ContainerSurface.js:  An object designed to contain surfaces and set properties to be applied to all of them at once.
+- FormContainerSurface.js: A Surface containing form content
 - ImageSurface.js: A Surface containing image content.
 - InputSurface.js: A Surface in the form of an HTML input element.
+- SubmitInputSurface.js: A Surface to Submit an input.
 - TextareaSurface.js: A Surface in the form of an HTML textarea element.
 - VideoSurface.js: A Surface containing video content.